 Simultaneous Video Outputs

-NDI®, USB & SDI PTZOptics cameras can send three simultaneous video streams through HDMI, 3G-SDI, USB 3.0 and IP streaming (NDI®|HX) depending on the model you choose.
-Accommodate multiple video production workflows and grow almost any video project goals!
+PTZOptics cameras are built for flexibility and can support simultaneous video streams through HDMI, 3G-SDI, USB 3.0 and IP streaming (NDIĀ®|HX) depending on the model you choose.
+You can accommodate multiple video production workflows and grow almost any video project goals!

 IP Streaming

 All IP-connected PTZOptics cameras include IP both video and audio streaming capabilities.
-Once the camera is connected, log into the GUI interface with any web-browser to setup the RTSP or RTMP streaming settings.
+Once the camera is connected, log into the web-interface with any web-browser to setup the RTSP or RTMP streaming settings.
 Embed audio via the 3.5 mm audio input.
 Learn how to live stream directly to content delivery networks like Facebook or YouTube here.

 Camera Control Options